-The lake resort town of Coeur d'Alene is located near the point where grand Lake Coeur d'Alene empties into the Spokane River.
+The lake resort town of Coeur d'Alene, Idaho is located near the point where grand Lake Coeur d'Alene empties into the Spokane River.
 Surrounded by forested hills and mountains, the charming town offers its visitors warm hospitality along with a long list of activities and attractions.

 Whether you spend a day, a weekend, or an extended vacation in Coeur d'Alene, you're sure to leave feeling refreshed and with fond memories.